dimitri-justeau/niamoto-core/docs/tutorial.rst

 .. code-block:: shell-session

     $ niamoto publishers
-        occurrences   :   Retrieve the occurrence dataframe with properties as columns. plots         :   Retrieve the plot dataframe with properties as columns.
+        occurrences       :   Publish the occurrence dataframe with properties as columns. plots             :   Publish the plot dataframe with properties as columns. taxa              :   Publish the taxa dataframe.
+        plots_occurrences :   Publish the plots/occurrences dataframe.
+        raster            :   Publish a raster from the niamoto raster database.

 For a given publisher, the available publish formats can be displayed using the ``niamoto publish_formats`` command: